 I asked Mike if he would agree to "see it through" this time, and he said he would.
 He said, "I have no choice, I don't know if I want to live anymore.
 I think I should give counseling an honest shot."

 Mike was borderline suicidal, and the first few sessions with Mike were difficult for both of us.
-Mike would arrive to session in anguish from the depression, and social anxiety, he experienced every day.
-He would often say that he believed he was permanently defective as a person, and he told me once that he had read somewhere that some people are genetically prone to being unhappy-something he was sure applied to him.
+Mike would arrive to sessions in anguish from the depression and social anxiety he experienced every day.
+He would often say that he believed he was permanently defective as a person, and he told me once that he had read somewhere that some people are genetically prone to being unhappy—something he was sure applied to him.

 The more Mike felt depressed or anxious, the more he told himself he was defective, which made him even more depressed and anxious.
 It was a bad downward spiral.
 I knew then that I needed to help Mike change the destructive things he was telling himself if I was going to help him change his mood.